-The Berkman Center has launched a research, policy analysis, and network building effort devoted to the study of hate speech, in close collaboration with the Center for Communication Governance at National Law University in New Delhi, the Digitally Connected network, and in conjunction with Network of Centers (NoC).
-This effort seeks research assistants who will contribute to the development research methods and protocols to enable and support robust cross-country comparisons; study and document country experiences, including the policies and practices of governments and private companies, as well as civic society initiatives and responses; and build and expand research, advocacy, and support networks.
-More information can be found at: https://cyber.harvard.edu/node/99203.
+The Berkman Klein Center conducts research, policy analysis, and network building efforts devoted to the study of harmful and hate speech online, in close collaboration with the Center for Communication Governance at National Law University in New Delhi, the Digitally Connected network, and in conjunction with Network of Centers (NoC).
+This effort seeks research assistants who will contribute to the development research methods and protocols to enable and support robust cross-country comparisons; study and document country experiences, including the policies and practices of governments and private companies, as well as civil society initiatives and responses; and build and expand research, advocacy, and support networks.
+Summer interns may help to work on reviewing and synthesizing relevant literature across fields; help gather data; analyze digital, social, and other forms of online media and discourse; write and edit essays, publications, and translational communications; and work with collaborators and researchers around the world.
+More information can be found at https://cyber.law.harvard.edu/node/99203.

 Harvard Open Access Project (HOAP)

-HOAP fosters open access (OA) to research within Harvard and beyond, undertakes research on OA, and provides OA to timely and accurate information about OA itself.
+HOAP fosters open access (OA) to research, advises on OA policies and projects, undertakes research on OA, and provides OA to timely and accurate information about OA itself.
 HOAP interns may enlarge the Open Access Directory (OAD), a wiki-based encyclopedia of OA, help with ongoing OA research projects, or contribute to the Open Access Tracking Project (OATP), a social-tagging project organizing knowledge about OA.
-HOAP interns will have the opportunity to learn more about open-access scholarship.
-They might also help document and promote TagTeam, a HOAP-directed open-source tagging platform built at Berkman to support OATP.
-More information about HOAP can be found at http://cyber.harvard.edu/hoap/Main_Page.
+They might also help document and promote TagTeam, a HOAP-directed open-source tagging platform built at the Berkman Klein Center to support OATP.
+More information about HOAP can be found at http://cyber.law.harvard.edu/hoap.

-Lumen (formerly Chilling Effects) is a website, database and research project that collects and studies request to remove material from online.
-Our goals are to conduct and facilitate research on removal requests and to provide as much transparency to the Internet-using public as possible about the “ecology” of such requests, in terms of who is sending them, why, and to what effect.
+Lumen is a website, database, and research project that collects and studies requests to remove material from online.
+Our goals are to conduct and facilitate research on these removal requests by academics, journalists and policy-makers, and to provide as much transparency to the Internet-using public as possible about the “ecology” of such requests, in terms of who is sending them, why, to whom, and to what effect.
+Lumen is looking for several energetic internally motivated candidates who are or soon will become college undergraduates, and who have an interest in technology, law, and policy.
 A summer intern working for Lumen will primarily be responsible for data entry, curation, and redaction, including coding metadata and working with source partners to facilitate the ingestion and processing of notices outside of Lumen's automated processes.
-An intern will also have the opportunity to work on a wider range of assignments, including: writing blog posts; updating news and research resources for on-site publication; managing and contributing to Lumen social media presence, event planning and management; and assisting when necessary with research and writing projects relying on the database corpus, either internally or in collaboration with external researchers.
+Interns will also have the opportunity to work on a wider range of assignments including: writing blog posts; updating news and research resources for on-site publication; managing and contributing to Lumen social media presence, event planning and management; and assisting when necessary with research and writing projects.
 Some thoughts from past summer interns about their experience can be found here and here, and more information about Lumen is at http://www.lumendatabase.org.

 Privacy Tools for Sharing Research Data

-A small team of summer interns will work on a variety of projects undertaken by Berkman's Executive Director Urs Gasser (e.g. work on privacy, cyber security, globalization of law, comparative law, interoperability, internet governance).
+We are seeking to hire a small team of summer interns to work on a variety of projects undertaken by Berkman Klein's Executive Director Urs Gasser, including but not limited to, a new project that explores the evolving role of law in the digital age, engineering a “re-coding” of cyberlaw that better aligns the law with the spheres of technological innovations such as artificial intelligence and the Internet of Things, and new modes of blended, multimodal governance.
+Please read Urs’ article in the Harvard Law Review Forum, “Recoding Privacy Law: Reflections on the Future Relationship Among Law, Technology, and Privacy,” for more information.
+Additional research topics during the internship include privacy, cybersecurity, comparative law, digital health, interoperability, and Internet governance.
 Tasks include (a) research for presentations and events, op-eds, a book, and articles, (b) editorial work, and (c) general support on a range of international initiatives.
 This position requires high degrees of flexibility, strong communication skills, as well as the ability to find, absorb, critically analyze, and debate large amounts of written and other media materials from a various sources.
 This position is an ideal opportunity for individuals interested in pursuing graduate or legal studies in the future, as well as those individuals currently enrolled in graduate or law school.
-Knowledge in German or an Asian language is a plus.
-More information about Urs’ research can be found at http://cyber.harvard.edu/people/ugasser.
+Knowledge of foreign languages is a plus.
+More information about Urs’ research can be found at http://cyber.law.harvard.edu/people/ugasser.